audulus/docs/nodes.md

 `Module Output = 1`

 **Buffer 2**
 The Signal input changes from 1 to 2.
 The FeedbackDelay node releases the signal from the inequality.
-The output of the inequality from the last chunk triggers the Sample & Hold node.
+The output of the inequality from the last buffer triggers the Sample & Hold node.
 The Sample & Hold node captures the signal input and holds the value at its output.
 Audulus calculates the inequality between the Signal and Sample inputs again.
 Both the Signal and Sample match, so the inequality outputs a 0.
 Again, the Feedback Delay node halts the value until the next buffer.

 `Module Output = 0`

 **Buffer 3**
 The Signal input changes from 2 to 3.
 The FeedbackDelay node releases the 0 signal and the trigger of the Sample & Hold node goes low.
 Audulus calculates the inequality again.
-The sampled value from chunk 2 doesn't match the Signal input from chunk 3.
+The sampled value from buffer 2 doesn't match the Signal input from buffer 3.
 The inequality outputs a 1.
 The FeedbackDelay node halts the value until the next buffer.

 `Module Output = 1`